Why is My New Carpet Turning Different Shades?

 A gradual change in appearance of a carpet from the edge to middle of a narrow band caused by repeated walking over the same area which may result in a localized change in pile orientation and may be irreversible

-These are shading marks left by humans and animals walking across the carpet.
-They may be noticeable for a few minutes or a few days depending upon the texture and resiliency of the fiber.
-Most deep-pile and smooth pile carpets will show footprints
+Footprints are shading marks left by humans and animals walking across the carpet.
+They may be noticeable for a few minutes or a few days.
+The texture and resiliency of the fiber are determiners in how long they may last.
+Most deep-pile and smooth pile carpets will show footprints.

 Vacuum Cleaner Marks

 These are shading marks left by the brush and/or wheels of the vacuum cleaner.
-They may be noticeable for a few minutes or a few days depending upon the texture and resiliency of the fiber.
+As with foot prints, vacuum marks may be noticeable for a few minutes or a few days.
 Most deep-pile and smooth pile carpets will show vacuum cleaner marks

 Pile Reversal (Watermarking, Pooling)